animeshshastry/quadx_software/README.md

 ### Made for self-calibration, system-identification and gust rejection demonstration.
 Tested on Teensy 4.0

 The firmware is currently being built and is being tested on a quadcopter / quadrotor.
 To use SE(3) controller, VIO data input through rosserial is required.
+More documentation on this is coming soon.

-To use this firmware follow these 2 easy steps:
+To use this firmware follow these 4 easy steps:
 1. Clone this repository in your Arduino folder.
 2. Clone the libraries from https://github.com/animeshshastry/quadx_firmware_libraries and place the library sub-folders in your Arduino/libraries.
 3. Open and compile the main file "quadx_firmware.ino".